Boris Johnson resigns as Tory leader with blast at ‘eccentric’ push to oust him

 Andrew Stephenson has been appointed Minister without Portfolio, and will attend Cabinet.

-The new Cabinet met on Thursday afternoon but – perhaps mindful of the glum faces pictured at Tuesday morning’s gathering before the political carnage unfolded – no press cameras were allowed in.
+While the new team met on Thursday – perhaps mindful of the glum faces pictured at Tuesday morning’s gathering before the political carnage unfolded – no press cameras were allowed in.

 Details of the leadership election to replace Mr Johnson will be thrashed out next week but critics were already protesting about him remaining in No 10 while the contest takes place.